akalmykov/keccak256-gnark/README.md

 # keccak256-gnark

-keccak256-gnark is a circuit for the Keccak256 hash function, written in GNARK.
+keccak256-gnark is a circuit for the Keccak256 hash function, written in golang using the gnark API.

 ## gnark